iamshadmirza/BlogsByShad/blogs/rn-animation-heads/index.md

 });
 ```

-Let's us walk through what's happening here.
-We took the `heads` array, created shallow copy using slice and applied `Array.reverse()` on it. **Why `.reverse()`?**
+Let us walk through what's happening here.
+We took the `heads` array, created a shallow copy using slice, and applied `Array.reverse()` on it. **Why `.reverse()`?**

-The way React Native works is, it will render the first head it gets from array and then second one.
+The way React Native works is, it will render the first head it gets from the array and then the second one.
 This way, the fourth head will render on the top.
 We don't want that.
-We want to render the heads in *reverse order* so that first head comes on the top.
+We want to render the heads in *reverse order* so that the first head comes on the top.
 The reverse function is just taking care of that.

-After that, we are using map to loop through the array and return `Animated.Image` with `head` styles and a `transform` property. `Animated` will allow normal Image component to receive animated value so that we can apply animated positioning styles we are getting from `item.animation.getTranslateTransform()`.
+After that, we are using a map to loop through the array and return `Animated.Image` with `head` styles and a `transform` property. `Animated` will allow the normal Image component to receive animated value so that we can apply animated positioning styles we are getting from `item.animation.getTranslateTransform()`.

 > Note: Each `animation` property has different styles for the four heads respectively.
 They will let us move them separately.